 <OutsourceTitle>

 A system has been introduced to control outsourced activities related to GxP activities and the quality of purchased materials.
-These processes should include selection, evaluation, monitoring and control of third parties and third-party materials related to GxP processes and QRM.
+These processes should include selection, evaluation, monitoring and control of third parties and third-party materials related to GxP processes and <QRM_Title>.

 <CompSystemsTitle>